+Course Code BOT51 6-18

-Course Code BOT516-18 Course Title SEMINAR-1 Type of course Skill and personality enhancement course LTP 0 0 1 Credits Cours e prerequisit e B.Sc.
+Course Title SEMIN SEMINAR-1

+Type of course Skill an d personality enhancement course

+LTP 0 0 1

+Credits 1

+Course prerequisite B.Sc.
 Medical with Botany as main subject.

-Course Objective To learn how to research the subject topics, prepare the topic in powerpoint presentation, deliver the presentation among students and faculty members.
-Course Outcome CO1 Students will learn how to present a seminar among the people.
-CO2 Students will learn how to understand the topic and collect the data for presentation.
-CO3 It will impart a sense of self responsibility among the students to research, prepare and present the data.
-SYLLABUS
+Course Objective To learn how to research the subject topics, prepare the topic in

+powerpoint presentation, deliver the presentation among students and

+faculty members.

+Course Outcome 001 Students will learn how to present a seminar among the people.

+C01

+Students will learn how to understand the topic and collect the

+CO2 data for presentation.

+TRACE

+1000 It will impart a sense of self responsibility among the students

+CO3